pseudopulse/vsSurvivors/README.md

 * Every minute (configurable), both the enemies and survivors will gain a permanent item from the pool of a small chest (configurable)
 * Enemies spawn with a few items and increased health
 * Survivors are 1.5x larger and have slightly increased health

+i would recommend using DebugToolkit with this so you can kill yourself if you get stuck or get a boring enemy